ZaliNatale/Physical-Inactivity-State-Specific-Region/README.md

 - This data could be used by doctors to help advise individuals about potiental negative affects of being physically inactive towards your overall health.
 - Individuals in the general public could also use this repository to create a subset for the region they live in.

-### Physical Inactivity Statistics
-Differences in Physical Inactivity by state within the South, Midwest, West, and Northeast region.

 ## Where is this data from?

 - This data is from County Public Health between the years 2014-2015, Provided by Prof. Gotzler